 If after all this information you still feel skeptical, that is totally okay.
 It is your trip so you should do the best you can to enjoy it without any concerns.
 Simply, tell the waiter or waitress to serve you drinks without ice.
 In Vietnamese, that would be “Khong Da”.

 You are being a smart traveler asking great questions about food safety and hygiene.
-If you want to know more about
+Check us out if you want to know more about our Vietnam Travel Tips.

 Overall, being prepared is the best tip for travelling to anywhere including Vietnam.
 After reading this guide about Ice in Vietnam, I hope that you feel more comfortable and ready for your trip to my beautiful country.
 If you find our tips helpful, please feel free to share our article so that other travelers can gain some local knowledge and feel even more confident about their future trip as well!